Nordic Passport Union: Temporary changes to border controls from 2015

-This table refers to intra-Nordic passport controls, which violate the intention behind the Nordic Passport Union.
-They are legal according to the treaty since it is adopted to the Schengen agreement.
-Besides these intra-Nordic passport controls, Denmark has controls at its land border to Germany, and Sweden, Norway, and Denmark have controls on airports and seaports for arrivals from the continent.
+Internal passport controls are allowed under the Schengen agreement for six months at a time; they have been extended several times.
+Besides these intra-Nordic passport controls, Denmark has controls at its land border to Germany; and Sweden, Norway, and Denmark have controls on airports and seaports for arrivals from the continent.
 Finland and Norway also have passport controls at their respective land borders with Russia.